 As soon as you can try to go for a hike, and visit the neighborhoods.
 Believe me, these things are so much fun.

 Give confidence to your dog.

 Some dogs like to see if their free will can be exercised.
-Sometimes they need to do whatever the thing they want.
+Sometimes they need to do whatever thing they want.
 Maybe they don’t want to go in the direction that you are going.

-Sometimes the dog park is the opposite direction in your direction.
+Sometimes the dog park is in the opposite direction in your direction.
 So, what can we do?
 The first thing you wanna understand is that dogs respond to confidence.